dimitri/AdventOfCode/README.md

    22.850ms 243,34
   Puzzle 2: Find the square with the largest total power 413351.220ms 90,214,15

+Day 12: Subterranean Sustainability
+  Puzzle 1: sum of indexes of pots with plants after 20 generations
+    2.283ms 2736
+  Puzzle 2: sum of indexes of pots with plants after 50000000000 generations 18.050ms 3150000000905

 ~~~

 ## McCLIM visualization of Day 03 Fabrics puzzle